eembc/energyrunner/README.md

 * [macOS](https://www.eembc.org/ulpmark/runner/macos.dmg)
 * [Linux](https://www.eembc.org/ulpmark/runner/linux.tar.gz)

-The latest version is 3.0.0-RC26 uploaded on 22-MAR-2021 at about 12:28AM PST.
-The significant change is lowering the timeout window for the `bload` of each image, since USB/serial latency can vary depending on the host system load.
+The latest version is 3.0.0 uploaded on 02-APR-2021 at about 12:28AM PST.

 ### Tutorial Videos

 There are also two videos to accompany the energy measurement process.
 [Part one](https://www.youtube.com/watch?v=4Tvf-GnYHoc) explains how to connect the hardware described in this document.
 [Part two](https://www.youtube.com/watch?v=fUmDLY7MJxQ) explains how to use the runner to make an energy measurement.

-## Current Status / TODO
+## Current Status

-* All four models have datasets (kws01 will be adding more images shortly)
-* Anomaly detection will be supporting a sliding window soon for smaller datasets
-* Joules/inference needs to be added at the end of the energy test
-* The performance test needs to select 5 inputs and enforce the 10-second/10-iteration minimum
+* Awaiting feedback on AUC settings and final validation datasets

 ## Performance Mode vs. Energy Mode